Deep South Heavyweight Championship: Tournaments

+WWE Developmental years

+November 23 – December 1, 2005

 The title was first awarded to the winner of an 8-Man Single Elimination Tournament, held over a 2-week period, with the first-round matches being held November 23, 2005, and the semi-final and final matches on December 1.

-After WWE
+Post-WWE

+July 12, 2007

 The title was "held-up" after the agreement between WWE and DSW ended in March 2007, and another tournament was held in on July 12 to crown the new champion.